SkretasLab/ProteoSeeker/README.md

 my $DECODEANHMM =      "$PHOBIUS_DIR/decodeanhmm.64bit";
 ~~~

-<p align="justify">For both cases of volumes and bind mounts you can perform a test based on a template parameter file (located at the "parameter_files" directory in the volume or bind mount) each of which runs a different analysis.
+<p align="justify">For both cases of volumes and bind mounts, you can perform a test based on a template parameter file (located at the "parameter_files" directory in the volume or bind mount) each of which runs a different analysis.
 The test is selected with a number.
 The selections are described below:</p>

 Selection | Mode | Analysis Type | Route
 --- | --- | --- | ---